AloisSeckar/elrh-cosca/README.md

 ): Promise<void>
 ```

-Gets a file definition from given `url` and will create a fresh copy in target project when invoked.
+Gets a file definition from given `url` and will create a fresh copy in target project.

-Contents of `url` must be accessible via `node:https.get` function and will be fetched as raw string data.
+Contents of `url` must be accessible via `node:https.get` function and will be fetched as raw text data.

 Path to `targetFile` is relative to `process.cwd()` which allows consumers to run `npx your-script` in their project roots during development.